Nowis75/Optimization-of-the-FOMO-model-for-microcontrollers/README.md

 # Optimization of the NN-FOMO Model for Specific Embedded AI Applications

-Source code for paper which focusses on two variants of the NN- FOMO model designed for object detection on computationally limited devices, such as ESP32-S3.
-Instead of traditional bound- ing boxes, the NN FOMO model employs an output heatmap to detect object centroids, significantly reducing computational complexity.
+Source code for paper which focusses on two variants of the NN-FOMO model designed for object detection on computationally limited devices, such as ESP32-S3.
+Instead of traditional bounding boxes, the NN FOMO model employs an output heatmap to detect object centroids, significantly reducing computational complexity.
 To achieve this, the baseline NN-FOMO architecture processes the RGB input through a convolutional structure and a resizing layer to produce a 16×16 resolution output.
 This is further upscaled in the optimized model that utilises greyscale input, efficient 2-stride convolutions for downsampling, and generates a 12×12 output heatmap without an interpolation layer.

-Both models were trained for specific use cases in TensorFlow / Keras, quantized to INT8, and deployed on the ESP32- S3 microcontroller.
+Both models were trained for specific use cases in TensorFlow / Keras, quantized to INT8, and deployed on the ESP32-S3 microcontroller.
 Experimental results demonstrate that the optimized model significantly reduces memory and computation demands while maintaining detection accuracy comparable to the baseline model.
-The 12×12 output heatmaps enabled real- time detection of multiple objects and confirmed the suitability of this architecture for various edge AI applications.
+The 12×12 output heatmaps enabled real-time detection of multiple objects and confirmed the suitability of this architecture for various edge AI applications, including smart, low-power consumer electronics such as home assistants, wearables, or toys, where embedded visual intelligence must operate under strict resource constraints.

 The study evaluated performance metrics including precision, recall, F1 score, IoU, inference latency, and model size, demonstrating the advantages of the optimized approach for power-efficient hardware deployments.